 - Assemblywoman Jaime R. Williams Chairwoman, Subcommittee on Emergency Response/Disaster Preparedness

-- Jainey Bavishi, Director, New York City Mayor’s Office of Recovery and Resiliency
+- Jainey Bavishi, Director, NYC Mayor's Office of Resiliency

 - New York City Councilman Justin Brannan, Chairman, Committee on Recovery and Resiliency